MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/apply-pattern-content.md

 ## Reliability

+Reliability ensures your application can meet the commitments you make to your customers.
+For more information, see the [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).
 The reliable web app pattern introduces two key design patterns at the code level to enhance reliability: the Retry pattern and the Circuit Breaker pattern.

 ### Use the Retry pattern